NAMeC-SSL/JLinkSWO-old/README.md

 ## Usage

-To use the JLinkSWO library in your code, include the swo.h header and create an instance of the swo::SWO class:
+To use the JLinkSWO library in your code, include the swo.h header and create an instance of the SWO class:

 ```cpp
 #include <mbed.h>